TJ-rpg/dune/directory/Locations/Arrakeen.md

 it as a paradise, though, again, they are less than clear what kind of paradise it might be.

-THE POPULATION OF ARRAKEEN
+#### THE POPULATION OF ARRAKEEN
 Arrakeen’s population is extremely heterogeneous, with people from throughout the universe taking residence there.
-The presence of the spice and Dune’s political importance lures offworlders in great numbers, adding to the native population, divided between Fremen— nomadic, desert-dwelling descendants of ancient set- tlers on the planet, and a class of people categorized throughout the Imperium as ‘pyons’, those born on the world and essentially falling under the ruling House’s authority.
+The presence of the spice and Dune’s political importance lures offworlders in great numbers, adding to the native population, divided between Fremen— nomadic, desert-dwelling descendants of ancient settlers on the planet, and a class of people categorized throughout the Imperium as ‘pyons’, those born on the world and essentially falling under the ruling House’s authority.
 To natives of Arrakis, these are the ‘city folk’.
 Most organized labor on Arrakis is performed by the city folk, though they are supplemented by Fremen—often employed as servants, or less frequently as bodyguards.
-Fremen are considered poor workers by most city-dwell- ers, and frequently the Fremen who work alongside the city-folk are those who have lost their role in Fremen society, or are there for reasons of their own, particu- larly spying on the ruling House.
+Fremen are considered poor workers by most city-dwellers, and frequently the Fremen who work alongside the city-folk are those who have lost their role in Fremen society, or are there for reasons of their own, particularly spying on the ruling House.
 Most offworlders in Arrakeen are there in a political capacity, serving the interests of a House or of the Guild.
 Arrakeen is a city of spies, and the closer one draws to the center of the city, the more evident this becomes.

 Surrounding the governor’s residency are the various residences and embassies of the Landsraad.
 The current inhabitant of the governor’s residency is Count Hasimir